phinguyen44/BADS_Project_WS1617/Notes/Phi Notes.md

     4. Minimum loss reduction - regularization (gamma)
     5. Subspace ratio of columns
     6. Minimum sum of instance weight
 4. Should we apply some heterogeneous ensembling?
-What are the benefits
+What are the benefits (Carauna et al)
 5. Platt scaling to calibrate -> smooths out so they better match posterior probabilities - also has an effect of reducing false positives (only in this case, by shifting predictions downward slightly)
+    - Calibration should be done on a separately

 ## Model Evaluation